Without the ongoing support of its wonderful donors and fundraisers, EduMais would not function.

-Solid ground too comfortable for you?
+Is solid ground too comfortable for you?
 I happen to love the stuff.
 But if you’re an adrenaline junkie, why not try a sponsored bungee jump, abseil, paraglide, or skydive?

 Or maybe you know someone who hates the idea of doing one of these things?
 Try convincing them to do it if you raise a certain amount.
-Then ask people to support you and make that person confront their fears – all in the name of a good cause, of course!
+Then ask people to support you and make that person confront their fears – all in the name of a good cause, of course.

 We love getting our kids to explore their creative side.
 Why not tap into your own by making crafts and selling them?